bnpd/freqListsLemmatized/README.md

 # freqListsLemmatized
 Frequency lists for different languages, lemmatized.
+The first word in each line is the lemma, all other words are forms.
+The lemmas are ordered by the frequency of the most common form.

 The lists are available under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 They are based on [Hermit Dave's frequency lists](https://github.com/hermitdave/FrequencyWords) and have been lemmatized using the [SpaCy lemmatizer](https://spacy.io/api/lemmatizer/).